 Welcome to AVA's elearning homepage!

-To access any of our courses, click on the link below for the course you wish to complete.
+We have a selection of e-learning courses available on this website.
+Below you can see information about all of our courses that are accessible to the general public.
+Some of these courses are free, and some are available for a small fee.
+To access any of these courses, click on the link below for the course you wish to complete.
 This will take you to the registration page.
 You will need to register separately for each course you do.
 If you have any difficulties registering or logging in, please contact the site adminstrator at email@example.com.

 Domestic and sexual violence, problematic substance use and mental ill-health are three issues which often co-exist.
 And when they do, things can become complicated.
 This course is designed to ‘uncomplicate’ matters by raising your awareness about how the three issues interlink and reflecting on the most effective ways to engage with individuals and families who are affected by these issues.

 This course has been developed alongside a toolkit for professionals who work with victims or perpetrators of domestic and sexual violence who are also affected by problematic substance use and/or mental ill-health.
 You will find links to the toolkit throughout the course.
 Otherwise, you can download the full toolkit here.